Email Marketing

 This segment is optional, but you might want to give some proof of your investment in this collaboration.
 Before you say your goodbyes, entice the client some more with the following:

 I thought you might find interesting our work with [name of the past client whose case is similar to the new client].
 With our help, they managed to [share a goal you helped them achieve].
-You can also find out more about their case here.
+You can also find out more about their case here: [insert link]

 Email for Setting the Meeting Date

-It often happens that you have a nice quick chat on the phone, but you settled on scheduling a meeting or detailed discussion over email.
+It often happens that you have a quick call, but you settled on scheduling a meeting or detailed discussion over email.
 In this situation, you must act fast.

 A concise and direct email that prompts fast agreement will help you set the date.
-Exploit the fact that the client is still under the impression of your great talk.
+Send it within an hour or two of the call, while the conversation is still fresh for both of you.

 Just take a look at the following email example that takes a friendly and casual approach to set a date with an established connection: